ohad1989/intellij-sdk-docs/tutorials/build_system/deployment.md

 ## Deploying a Plugin with Gradle
 The first step when deploying a plugin is to confirm that it works correctly.
 You may wish to verify this by [installing your plugin from disk](https://www.jetbrains.com/help/idea/managing-plugins.html) on a fresh instance of your target IDE(s).
+The plugin is generated under build\distributions directory.

 ### Publishing a Plugin
 Once you are confident the plugin works as intended, make sure the plugin version is updated, as the JetBrains Plugin repository won't accept multiple artifacts with the same version.